Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 FLOOR STAIN: Fusion Stain and Finishing Oil in Cappuccino available on Amazon

-FAUX LEATHER CHAIRS: Wayfair or Home Depot
+FAUX LEATHER CHAIRS: Home Depot

-GRAY ACCENT CHAIR (also available in cream and teal): TargetAmazon or Bed, Bath & Beyond
+GRAY ACCENT CHAIR: Made by Madison Park and available in multiple colors at Target, Amazon or Bed, Bath & Beyond

 CHARCOAL PATTERNED PILLOW: Target